cchen181/dsp/03-command_line.md

 ### Q1.
 Cheat Sheet of Commands

 Here's a list of items with which you should be familiar:
-* show current working directory path
+* show current working directory path X
-* creating a directory
+* creating a directory X
-* deleting a directory
+* deleting a directory X
-* creating a file using `touch` command
+* creating a file using `touch` command X
-* deleting a file
+* deleting a file X
-* renaming a file
+* renaming a file X
-* listing hidden files
+* listing hidden files X
-* copying a file from one directory to another
+* copying a file from one directory to another X

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > 'pwd' shows current working directory path ('print working directory') 'ls' lists files and directories within the current folder 'cd' change directory.
+It switches you into the directory you specify 'cd ..' moves you up a directory
+'mkdir' creates a directory ('make directory')
+'touch file.txt' creates a file.txt file using the 'touch' command 'cp directory/file.txt newdirectory/' copies file.txt from directory to newdirectory (i.e. copying a file from one directory to another)
+'ls -a' lists hidden files and folders in current directory 'mv file.txt newfilename.txt' renames a file (renames file.txt to newfilename.txt) 'rm file.txt' deletes a file ('remove' file.txt)
+'rm -r directory/' deletes a directory ('remove recursively', which deletes a directory and all its child directories)

 ---